Rekkeh/SkypeBase/README.md

 An open source base for a C# SkypeBot.

 ## About ##
-This base can be used for your own projects to get you a head start in your skype bot.
+This base can be used for your own projects to get you a head start on your skype bot.
 It is provided to you freely by [Lrn2Network](http://lrn2.net/).

 ## Pull Requests ##

 We do accept pull requests to our repository.
 Please keep in mind the following.

 * Please use four(4) spaces instead of tabs.
 * No trailing whitespaces.
 * All pull requests should be tested before hand.
 * All pull requests should have meaningful edits.

 ## License ##